Gluten-Free Cranberry Citrus Sauce

 FAQ

-- It got too thick and jellied, how can I fix it?
+- My cranberry sauce set too thick in the fridge.
+How can I fix it?

-- Yes, use them straight from the freezer and add 1 extra minute of simmer time since they chill the pot.
+- Yes, use them straight from the freezer without thawing and add a minute or two of cooking if needed for thickening.

 Serving Suggestions